likhit99/teched2025-AD168/exercises/ex0/README.md

  1. Click on three dots next to Approval Form and click on Open Editor.
  <br>![](/exercises/ex0/images/AppFormOpenEdit.png)<br>

- In the form editor, drag and drop from left panel four components in following sequence and Save the process.
+ 2.In the form editor, drag and drop from left panel four components in following sequence and Save the process.

  i.
 H1 - Headline 1 - Enter “Approve Purchase Requisition”.